Investing in Leadership Development During Economic Downturn & Recession

 While such cuts can result in short-term expense savings, reducing training and development — especially leadership development — can have negative long-term effects for your organization.

 Your top talent powers your organization’s growth both during and after an economic downturn, and you need to ensure they have the skills and competencies to survive and thrive.
 Developing and retaining top-performing employees is essential in any business strategy, and especially during a time of economic uncertainty.

 Data gathered in our latest research study with HR leaders benchmarks what organizations are spending on leadership development, how they intend to protect these budgets in an economic downturn, and ways they’re optimizing leadership development spend to achieve the greatest impact.

-We discovered that organizations are continuing to prioritize investments in leadership development in 2020 because it can:
+We discovered that organizations are continuing to prioritize investments in leadership development in the 2020s because it can: